SBHelperMod/Skyblock-Mods/README.md

 Enjoy our mod with the following features:
 QoL Dungeon Features,
 AHSniper,
-Render Settings for Performance Purposes, DungeonAddons,
+Render Settings for Performance Purposes, and DungeonAddons!